 What are CAIs?

 CAIs.
 Calcium aluminum inclusions.
-What’s so special about them and why do we talk about them so much?
+What’s so special about them and why do people who study meteorites talk about them so much?

 Well, many people talk about chondrites being “four and a half billion years old.”
 And you wouldn’t be wrong if you said that.
-But, when you look more closely, things get a little more interesting.
+But, as is true with almost everything, when you look more closely, things get a little more interesting.

-We don’t know exactly how chondrules and CAIs formed, but the abundances of the isotopes they contain tell us that they didn’t form in quite the same ways.
-CAIs more often show large variations in their ratios of particular isotopes.
+We don’t know exactly how chondrules and CAIs formed, but the abundances of isotopes in them tell us that they didn’t form in quite the same ways.
+CAIs more often show large variations in ratios of particular isotopes.

 Crash course – stable isotope geochemistry